Regan-Boreland/battleships.game/README.md

 - Select automatic deploys (optional)
 - Finally click deploy branch with main as the selected branch (should already be on main)

+### Local Deployment
+The steps to fork a repository are:
+- Log in to Github (if you have an account, if not sign up for github)
+- Go to the repository for Wonders Quiz, Regan Boreland/wondersquiz
+- Click fork on the right hand side of the screen (located between notifications and star/saved)

+The steps to clone are:
+- Log in to Github
+- Go to the repository for Wonders Quiz, [Regan Boreland/wondersquiz]( Log in to Github
+- Go to the repository for Apex MMA, Regan Boreland/wondersquiz
+- Click on the code option and select what you would like to clone with, either: HTTPS, SSH or GitHub CLI.
+- Open the terminal in your selected code editor and change the current working directory to the location of where you want the cloned directory.
+- Type "Git clone" into the terminal and press enter on your keyboard.)
+- Click on the code option and select what you would like to clone with, either: HTTPS, SSH or GitHub CLI.

 ## Credits
 - Jubril Akolade
 - Knowledge Mavens - [display board function](https://www.youtube.com/watch?v=tF1WRCrd_HQ)